harriz4/kekwenterprises/README.md

 ## Patch Notes

+### V 1.1.1
+* Added Coffee Almond Fudge ice cream flavor option
+* Added a second reset button to the bottom of the form
+* Added a floating back to top button

 ### !!!
 V 1.1.0 !!!
 * Added a reset button that will reset all form values except pronoun
 * Updated macro wordings to match Google doc